All Products

 Introduction

 On-premises database backup is a data protection solution from Cloud Backup for self-managed databases in on-premises data centers.
-Cloud Backup (HBR) provides a simple, secure, and reliable way to back up database data to the cloud.
-If your database system or its server fails, production data is accidentally deleted, or a ransomware attack occurs, you can recover the data from a Cloud Backup vault.
+The service backs up database data to the cloud in a simple, secure, and reliable way.
+When a database system or server fails, production data is accidentally deleted, or a ransomware attack occurs, the data can be fully recovered from a Cloud Backup vault.

 Important

-• The on-premises database server must be connected to an Alibaba Cloud virtual private cloud (VPC) through a leased line or VPN.
-The network routing must allow traffic from the on-premises server to the following Alibaba Cloud CIDR blocks: 100.64.0.0/10, 100.64.0.0/11, or 100.96.0.0/11.
+• The on-premises database server must connect to an Alibaba Cloud virtual private cloud (VPC) through a leased line or VPN.
+Network routing must allow traffic from the on-premises server to the following Alibaba Cloud CIDR blocks: 100.64.0.0/10, 100.64.0.0/11, or 100.96.0.0/11.
 For more information, see Connect a VPC to a data center in single-tunnel mode.

-• Cloud Backup does not support backing up databases that are deployed in containers.
-Limits apply to the supported database versions, operating systems, and backup features.
+• Cloud Backup does not support backing up databases deployed in containers.
+Supported database versions, operating systems, and backup features are subject to limits.
 For more information, see Compatibility list and limits.

 • The on-premises database backup feature is available in the following regions: Singapore, China (Shanghai), China (Shenzhen), China (Qingdao), and SAU (Riyadh - Partner Region).
 For more information, see Features by region.